You Made My Dawn: Background

-Joshua said the title is a continuation of the theme of their previous EP, You Make My Day, in that "You made my darkness into dawn. [...]
+One of the group's members, Joshua, said the title is a continuation of the theme of their previous EP, You Make My Day, in that "You made my darkness into dawn. [...]
 The sun comes in to make the night a little brighter and it progresses into day, right?
 That's why we tried to compare the flow of emotions to the sun."

 Music

 Tamar Herman of Billboard described "Home" as "sentimental future bass", while in the publication's prior list of the "10 Most Anticipated K-pop Albums of 2019", Jeff Benjamin described the first track released from the EP, "Getting Closer", as "dark hip-hop".